aslepyan/CompressiveTactileSubsampling/README.md

 The folder `ksvdbox13` for training ksvd dictionary could be downloaded [here](https://csaws.cs.technion.ac.il/~ronrubin/software.html).
 This folder should be placed at `Subsampling_Code\`.

 ### Data folders
-Download each data folder and put it into the current directory of `Subsampling_Code`.
+Download each data folder and put it into the directory `data\`.
 Each data folder is explained below.
 * `Subsampling_Data` is the folder for the data folders of the 30 daily objects;
 * `Projectile_Data` is the data folder for the application of detecting the bouncing tennis ball (the projectile);
 * `Deformation_Data` is the data folder for the application of detecting deformable objects;